2022 will be warmest year ever for UK, Met Office says

 The year's average temperature will likely beat the previous all-time high of 9.88C, set in 2014.

-The head of the Met Office said there was "consistent heat" throughout the year, with the exact mean temperature set to be confirmed in the new year.
+The Met Office said there was "consistent heat" throughout the year, with the exact mean temperature set to be confirmed in the new year.

-"While many will remember the summer's extreme heat, what has been noteworthy this year has been the relatively consistent heat through the year, with every month except December being warmer than average," Dr Mark McCarthy said.
+"While many will remember the summer's extreme heat, what has been noteworthy this year has been the relatively consistent heat through the year, with every month except December being warmer than average," said Dr Mark McCarthy, a senior climate scientist at the Met Office.

-In its annual review, it described such conditions as the "new normal".
+He said the provisional figures are in line with the "genuine impacts we expect as a result of human-induced climate change".

-It said this year was a "stark illustration" of the difficulties many UK species could face without more action to tackle climate change.
+"Although it doesn't mean every year will be the warmest on record, climate change continues to increase the chances of increasingly warm years over the coming decades," Dr McCarthy added.

 The weather extremes of 2022